Time Machine Backup is a Mac computer’s excellent built-in backup tool, similar to File History in Windows.

 To use Time Machine on your Mac you need either:

 - An external hard drive, like the WD My Passport.
 This will back up just one computer at a time.
 Or

 - A Time Machine backup server, like the Synology DS218+, or a Time Machine-supported router.
 You can use this to back up multiple Macs at the same time.

 Start Time Machine backup for the first time

 When you plug in a portable drive for the first time, the system will likely prompt you to use it as a TM backup disk.
 You can either take that offer or follow these detailed steps:

 1. Prepare the backup disk.

-For an external drive, make sure it uses either HFS+ or APFS file systems (all “for Mac” drives do).
+For an external drive, make sure it uses either HFS+ or APFS file systems.
 If not, you can follow this post on how to reformat it.
 In the case of a backup server, like a Time Capsule-cable router, make sure you have turned Time Machine service on at the server’s side.

 2. Run Time Machine on your Mac

-On your Mac, click on the Apple button at the top left corner -> System Preferences -> Click on Time Machine icon.
-This will run the Time Machine software.
+On your Mac, click on the Apple button at the top left corner -> System Preferences -> Click on the Time Machine icon to run the Time Machine software.